W427697/Discord-/docs/api/main-config-typescript.md

 ## `skipBabel`

 Deprecated: Will be removed in Storybook 8.0.
-Use `skipCompiler` instead
+Use `skipCompiler` instead.

 Type: `boolean`

-Disable parsing of TypeScript files through babel.
+Disable parsing of TypeScript files through Babel.

 <!-- prettier-ignore-start -->